MBowey/Assignment_18_Blockchain_PoA/README.md

     * Finally, click `Save & Use Custom Node`.

-## Step 6 - Unlock Wallets & Send Transactions
+## Step 6 - Unlock Wallets & Check Balances
 Now we can send transactions between our wallets.

 * Select the `View & Send` option from the left menu pane, then click `Keystore file`.

-* On the next screen, click `Select Wallet File`, then navigate to the keystore directory inside your `bankode1` directory, select the file located there, provide your password when prompted and then click `Unlock`.
+* On the next screen, click `Select Wallet File`, then navigate to the keystore directory inside your `banknode1` directory, select the file located there, provide your password when prompted and then click `Unlock`.

     * This will open your account wallet inside MyCrypto where you can check your balance.

 ![Account Balance](Screenshots/account_balance.png)

+* You can repeat the process for `banknode2`.

+## Step 7 - Send Transactions
-* To send a transaction, enter the address you would like to send 'ETH' to in the `To Address` box.
+To send a transaction, enter the address you would like to send 'ETH' to in the `To Address` box.
 You can use the public address of your second node and then fill in an arbitrary amount of ETH and click `Send Transaction`.

 * Confirm the transaction by clicking "Send Transaction", and the "Send" button in the pop-up window.

 * Click the `Check TX Status` when the green message pops up, confirm the logout:

-* You should see the transaction go from `Pending` to `Successful` in around the same blocktime (5seconds) you set in the genesis.
+* You should see the transaction go from `Pending` to `Successful` in around the same blocktime (`5seconds`) you set in the genesis.

 ![Test Transaction](Screenshots/test_transaction.png)